|Best garden hose reel||

 - Best shovel: Radius Garden 25202 Pro-Lite Carbon Steel Shovel

-- Best gardening kit on a budget: Sleek Garden Eight-Piece Gardening Tool Set
+- Best budget: Sleek Garden Eight-Piece Gardening Tool Set

 The best garden tools depend on your growing environment and needs.
 For indoor gardening, the only gardening tools you may need aside from a grow light are pruning shears or scissors to harvest what you grow.
 Likewise, container gardening outdoors doesn’t require much equipment beyond a hand trowel, watering can, and pruning shears.
 But if you’re gardening in beds outdoors, you’ll likely need more of an array of lawn and garden equipment.